wobblybits/blog/README.md

 ## Why create a one-bit canvas?

 Well, to start, there's something nice about the simplicity of designs that only use two colors.
-The native HTML canvas element can produce black-and-white images, that is true, but it doesn't constrain you to, and you end up using 32 bits to store a single 1-bit pixel.
+The native HTML canvas element can produce black-and-white images, that is true, but it doesn't constrain you to, and you end up using 32 bits to store a single bit's worth of pixel data.
 I wanted to build something more suited to the purpose, and I'm having fun.

 ## Attributions